Local-first API client + mock server

 StubHouse — my-project

-One workspace for real requests, local mock rules, scenarios, and recorded fixtures.
+One workspace for real requests, environments, imports, cURL export, and local mock rules.

 Two tools.
 One binary.